History of SDSU Homecoming

 Overview

 The history of Homecoming at San Diego State University is rich in tradition and pride.
 Each fall, thousands of faculty, staff, students and community members participate in our annual tradition of welcoming alumni back to SDSU and celebrating what it means to be an SDSU Aztec for Life.
-The week-long observance includes a football game, this year’s game is set for November 4 against the Utah State and music provided by the SDSU Marching Aztecs.
+The week-long observance includes a football game, this year’s game is set for October 26 against the Washington State and music provided by the SDSU Marching Aztecs.

 History